lde-alen/lde-alen/README.md

 By day I work at the specification layer of public-sector technology: frameworks, data definitions and AI governance for systems serving 400+ schools across Abu Dhabi.
 PMO for departmental AI initiatives, contributing to the AI governance framework itself — policy, ethics, risk and security oversight.

-On my own time I build harnesses in a personal software factory at home.
+On my own time I build harnesses in my mini software factory at home.

 42 Abu Dhabi Common Core, four years, mostly while working full time.
 C and C++, no framework doing the work.